What I learned from being sick, as a single mum.

 6. Health is everything.

 If you don’t have your health, you have nothing.
 If you’re running on empty you have nothing left in the tank to give out.
-As single mums (or dads) it’s vital that we prioritise our health, because everything is on us.
+As single mums (or dads) it’s vital that we prioritise our health because everything is on us.
 And eventually, if you don’t prioritise it, you will come crashing down.

 I don’t usually have a lot of time to just be, and to reflect on life.
 But basically what it comes down to is that I’ve just been putting too much pressure on myself.
 And I’m going to take some time to chill.

-I think it’s an important lesson, and one which shouldn’t only be realised when we’re sick.
+I think it’s an important lesson and one which shouldn’t only be realised when we’re sick.

-P.S DID YOU KNOW?
+P.S.
+DID YOU KNOW?

-You can book in for one-on-one mentoring with Julia Hasche from wherever you are in the world!
+PLUS You can book one-on-one coaching with Julia Hasche from wherever you are in the world!

-• Have you just parted ways with your partner, and feeling lost?
+- Have you just parted ways with your partner, and feeling lost?

-• Have you been single for a little while now and need assistance with getting your life back on track and feeling empowered?
+- Have you been single for a little while now and need assistance with getting your life back on track and feeling empowered?

-Click HERE to read all about the mentoring programs currently available, and book in here for your 30 minute complimentary Clarity Call.
+Click HERE to read about coaching and to hear from some others who have gone through coaching programs with Julia, and book in here for your 30-minute complimentary Clarity Call.

 The purpose of the Clarity Call is:

-1. For me to get to know you and understand an overview of your current situation and where you are at.
+- For me to get to know you and understand an overview of your current situation and where you are at.

-2. For us to establish what you need assistance with to move forward.
+- For us to establish what you need assistance with to move forward.

-3. To see if we are a good fit to work together.
+- To see if we are both comfortable working together.

 Know someone who needs to read this?
 Share it with them via the links below.